czardd/CyberSecurity-Simulation-Lab-ULTIMATE-Edition/README.md

 ✅ Free Use
 Individuals can use and share the tool 100% free for educational and personal development.

+⚠️ NOTICE: This is a work-in-progress project.
+Distribution, licensing, and payment are not yet active or permitted.

 ## 💼 Organizational License Pricing
+⚠️ NOTICE: This is a work-in-progress project.
+Distribution, licensing, and payment are not yet active or permitted.

 - $29/year per instructor OR
 - $99/year for unlimited access at one school, lab, or company site

+⚠️ NOTICE: This is a work-in-progress project.
+Distribution, licensing, and payment are not yet active or permitted.

 ### 💳 How to Purchase:
 1. Send payment to: [https://paypal.me/czardd](https://paypal.me/czardd)